 Early Hadoop distributions did not emphasize security and governance.
 In our research more than half (56%) of organizations said they do not plan to deploy big data integration capabilities because it poses security risks or issues.
 Now those gaps are being addressed.
 The Apache Knox, Ranger and Sentry projects add security capabilities to Hadoop distributions.
 Unfortunately, there is not much consistency among vendors on which of these projects they support, again creating more confusion about which projects to use.
 Two other Apache projects, Atlas and Flacon, are designed to support data governance capabilities.
 Atlas and Ranger are still in the incubation process, the Apache process for accepting new products, but nothing prevents vendors from adopting these projects at this stage.

-So how should your organization deal withvr_BDI_02_state_of_big_data_technology all these moving parts?
+So how should your organization deal with all these moving parts?
 Here’s my recipe.
 First it is important to have the skilled resources needed to manage big data projects.
 In our research 44 percent reported that they don’t have the Hadoop-specific skills needed.
 Those without them should consider hiring or contracting appropriately skilled Hadoop resources.
 However, some vendors provide packaged Hadoop offerings that reduce the need to have all the skills in house.
 For instance, there are cloud-based versions of Cloudera, Hortonworks and MapR.
 Amazon EMR also provides a managed Hadoop framework.
 Some vendors recognized the shortage of skills and have built businesses around offering big data as a service including Altiscale and BlueData.

 Analytic database and data warehouse vendors have also attempted to make it easier to access and take advantage of Hadoop.
 These products typically take the form of SQL capabilities on Hadoop, an appliance configuration that comes installed with Hadoop or a cloud-based service that includes Hadoop.
 This table summarizes several vendors’ offerings.